-The DEA with the highest number of liquor licences held by public houses per 10,000 of the population was The Moor (Derry City and Strabane LGD), with 24.7.
-This is followed by Erne North (Fermanagh and Omagh LGD) which has 14.4.
+The DEA with the highest number of liquor licences held by public houses per 10,000 of the population is The Moor (Derry City and Strabane LGD), with 22.2.
+This is followed by Erne North (Fermanagh and Omagh LGD) which has 13.3.
+These have reduced since 2021 from 24.7 and 14.4 per 10,000 respectively.

 Lisburn South (Lisburn and Castlereagh LGD) has no liquor licences held by public houses per 10,000 of the population.
 Lisnasharragh (Belfast LGD) has the second lowest concentration of liquor licences held by public houses per 10,000 of the population, with 0.3.
+This has remained unchanged since 2021.